-Material matters.
-You can have one of the best 3D printers on the market, use all the right settings in your slicer and end up with horrible output or a complete failure if you use sub-par filament.
+If you're printing with an FDM-style 3D printer (the most popular and user-friendly type), your printer feeds a roll of plastic (or other material) filament through a hot extruder and then deposits it on the print bed in layers.
+You can have one of the best 3D printers on the market, use all the right settings in your slicer and end up with a print failure or ugly output if you don't use the right filament.

 Best PLA Filaments